B2B (Business to Business) is an abbreviation used in e-commerce in reference to commercial transactions between companies.

 Check out the Challenge Trade Policy documentation to configure it correctly in your store and proceed to the next steps.

-With the Challenge configured and the B2B enabled, it's time for you to define what the access criterion will be - in other words, the condition rule that will allow a user to browse your store.
+With the Challenge configured, it's time for you to define what the access criterion will be - in other words, the condition rule that will allow a user to browse your store.

 To define the condition rule, you first need to choose which of your store's Trade Policy it will be applied to.
 Each Trade Policy must have its Condition Rule defined individually, since each one has its own catalog, price and logistics particularities.